 If you need just a little help in several areas, it’s better to look for ways to increase efficiency through automation.
 For example, invest in social media scheduling software like Tailwind and cloud-based accounting software like Quickbooks that automatically pulls and classifies transactions from your bank account.
 If you need a lot of help in a specific area of your business, hire someone with that particular skill set to handle that area of your business.

-Get clear about the specific responsibilities you want your new hire to handle and set out to find someone with the expertise to be productive in the role.
+Get clear about the specific job description you want your new hire to fill and set out to find someone with the expertise to be productive in the role.

 Should I Hire an Employee or a Contractor?